agence-webup/dropmic/README.md

 ```

 #### Add content
-You can create the content by yourself or use the API.
+  You can create the content by yourself or use the API (cf. below)

-  - Use this template (`<div class="dropmic-menu">` is needed, otherwise you can completely customize the content)
+  Use this template (`<div class="dropmic-menu">` is needed, otherwise you can completely customize his content)

   ```
   <div class="dropmic" data-dropmic="42" data-dropmic-direction="bottom-right" role="navigation">